Halleck45/remarkable-templates-pdf/README.md

 # ReMarkable templates PDF

-Copy PDF files as template to ReMarkable tablet.
+Copy PDF files to ReMarkable tablet as templates.

-This script convert PDF files to SVG and PNG and send them to ReMarkable tablet.
+This script will convert PDF files to PNG images and JSON files, then copy them to the ReMarkable tablet via SSH.

 > **Be careful, please backup your ReMarkable tablet before using this script.**
 > **This script is provided as is, without any warranty, and can break your ReMarkable tablet.**
+> I've tested it on my ReMarkable tablet, and it works fine, but I can't guarantee it will work on yours.

 ## Requirements